croian/mouseless/mouseless_documentation.md

 - drag `Mouseless.app` into the `Applications` folder
 - if updating: choose "Replace" instead of "Keep both" when prompted

-You can also install in the terminal via Homebrew: `brew install --cask mouseless` Or for the prerelease channel: `brew install --cask mouseless@preview`
+You can also install in the terminal via Homebrew:

+- `brew install --cask mouseless` (stable channel)
+- `brew install --cask mouseless@preview` (prerelease channel)

 First time usage: